-Roger Dickey blog [source] Unsurprisingly, many great consumer products were experiments, side projects, or pivots: Twitch spun out of Justin TV Slack was an internal tool for a game called Glitch Twitter was a podcasting network called Odeo Zynga originally wanted to be a toolbar company Wish started off building ad tech Instagram was a Foursquare competitor called Burbn Youtube started as a video dating site Pokemon Go was originally Field Trip, a startup within Google to test loca tion based functionality Lyft was Zimride, a long-distance ride sharing matchmaker Flickr was an online RPG called Neverending Facebook evolved from FaceMash, a "Hot or Not" for Harvard college students
+@lexfridman I'm starting to realize that long-term growth & happiness requires I get humbled daily.
+It never stops.
+Roger Dickey blog [source] Unsurprisingly, many great consumer products were experiments, side projects, or pivots:

+Twitch spun out of Justin TV Slack was an internal tool for a game called Glitch Twitter was a podcasting network called Odeo Instagram was a Foursquare competitor called Burbn Youtube started as a video dating site Pokemon Go was originally Field Trip, a startup within Google to test loca tion based functionality Lyft was Zimride, a long-distance ride sharing matchmaker Facebook evolved from FaceMash, a "Hot or Not" for Harvard college students .....

-The Price of Tomorrow by Jeff Booth [highlights] As my friend Thuan Pham, the chief technology officer of Uber, recently said to me over breakfast, "I am a firm believer that talent is distributed evenly around the world, but opportunities are not."> The only thing driving growth in the world today is easy credit, which is being created at a pace that is hard to comprehend.
+Success is the ability to go from failure to failure without losing The Price of Tomorrow by Jeff Booth [highlights] As my friend Thuan Pham, the chief technology officer of Uber, recently said to me over breakfast, "I am a firm believer that talent is distributed evenly around the world, but opportunities are not."
+The only thing driving growth in the world today is easy credit, which is being created at a pace that is hard to comprehend.
 Deflation, put simply, is when you get more for your money-just as inflation is when you get less for your money.
 As the theorist Nassim Nicholas Taleb writes in Antifragile, "we notice what varies and changes more than what plays a larger role but doesn't change.
 We rely more on water than on cell phones, but because water does not change and cell phones do, we are prone to thinking that cell phones play a larger role than they do."
 Deflation is being caused by technology and, because of that, it will ride the same exponential wave that technology does.
 That means that the rate of deflation (without printing more money) will only accelerate from here.
 The government doesn't actually have more assets; it's just representing its assets with more units of currency, which means each unit of currency is worth less-like cutting a pizza into twelve slices instead of eight, or dividing an estate between ten heirs rather than nine.

-Octalysis gamification framework by Yu-kai Chou [source] - 1.
+What matters most is how well you walk through the fire - Charles Bukowski Octalysis gamification framework by Yu-kai Chou [source] - 1.
 Epic Meaning & Calling the feeling of being chosen to do something greater than yourself - 2.
 Development & Accomplishment when you're challenged to develop skills and make progress - 3.
 Empowerment of Creativity & Feedback the infinite creativity and possibilities of Legos - 4.
 Ownership & Possession the drive to collect, accumulate, customize - 5.
 Social Influence & Relatedness the need to meet and impress people - 6.
 Scarcity & Impatience when you want something because you can't have it - 7.
 Unpredictability & Curiosity surprise & delight, variable rewards - 8.
-Loss & Avoidance fomo, fear of something gained being taken away
+Loss & Avoidance fomo, fear of something gained being taken away Later, when you turn into rain, you will have no regrets.